-The nonprofit sector not only provides invaluable programs and services that impact the economy but is a significant employer, making it a vital part of the economy.
-Nonprofits collectively employ more Americans than the construction, finance, and insurance industries combined.
-In many states, nonprofit employment exceeds 10 percent of the workforce and employs more people than all but the top one or two industries.
+The charitable nonprofit sector not only provides invaluable programs and services that impact the economy but is a significant employer, making it a vital part of the economy.
+Charitable nonprofits collectively employ more Americans than the construction, finance, and insurance industries combined.
+In many states, charitable nonprofit employment exceeds 10 percent of the workforce and employs more people than all but the top one or two industries.

 Data consistently show that charitable organizations could perform even more effectively with sufficient financial and human resources to meet the needs of our nation's communities.
-As proven job creators, nonprofits can and should participate in the development of job growth policies at the federal, state, and local levels.
-The National Council of Nonprofits strongly endorses policies that promote job creation in all sectors of the economy, especially policies that promote and incentivize employment at charitable nonprofits and that promote workplace diversity, equity, and inclusion and pathways to growth and advancement.
-Incentives to encourage job creation by employers in general, or by specific industries, should apply equally to nonprofit employers.
-As they do for for-profit employers, governments have a responsibility to collect and disseminate nonprofit employment and economic data that identify the impact of nonprofit organizations in their jurisdictions.
+As proven job creators, charitable nonprofits can and should participate in the development of job growth policies at the federal, state, and local levels.
+The National Council of Nonprofits strongly endorses policies that promote job creation in all sectors of the economy, especially policies that promote and incentivize employment at charitable nonprofits and that promote equity, and pathways to growth and advancement.
+Incentives to encourage job creation by employers in general, or by specific industries, should apply equally to charitable nonprofit employers.
+As they do for for-profit employers, governments have a responsibility to collect and disseminate charitable nonprofit employment and economic data that identify the impact of charitable nonprofit organizations in their jurisdictions.
 Federal, state, and local government changes to employment laws and rules (minimum wage, overtime, family/medical leave) affect the work of and people served by charitable nonprofits differently depending on each organization's mission and focus area.
 Fundamental fairness dictates that any changes in governmental employment policies must incorporate revisions to existing and future contracts and grants through which charitable nonprofits perform services in communities on behalf of governments.

-Especially during the COVID-19 pandemic and resulting economic crisis, unprecedented challenges have hindered the ability of charitable nonprofits to retain and attract nonprofit staff.
-These challenges demand the attention and action from policymakers because of the vital roles these organizations play in promoting wellbeing in communities.
 For charitable organizations and the communities they serve, workforce shortages are not merely producing inconveniences and brief delays but are causing the loss of critical services on which individuals rely.
-The National Council of Nonprofits calls on Congress and state policymakers to help alleviate the nonprofit workforce shortage through such policies as employee hiring and retention credits; expansion of the federal Public Service Loan Forgiveness program; improved incentives to promote giving to support the work of charitable organizations; robust funding to expand access to high quality child care that is affordable, dependable, and accessible; and reforms to government grantmaking and contracts to ensure full employment costs are covered.
+The National Council of Nonprofits calls on Congress and state policymakers to help alleviate the charitable nonprofit workforce shortage through such policies as employee hiring and retention credits; expansion of the federal Public Service Loan Forgiveness program; improved incentives to promote giving to support the work of charitable organizations; robust funding to expand access to high quality child care that is affordable, dependable, and accessible; and reforms to government grantmaking and contracts to ensure full employment costs are covered.

-Nonprofit employers recognize that providing health insurance coverage is critically important to attracting and retaining the high-quality workers needed to advance their missions, and that medical coverage is a vital part of a fairly compensated workforce.
-But rising health care costs add significantly to nonprofits' operational costs, straining budgets and their capacity to meet escalating community needs.
+Charitable nonprofit employers recognize that providing health insurance coverage is critically important to attracting and retaining the high-quality workers needed to advance their missions, and that medical coverage is a vital part of a fairly compensated workforce.
+But rising health care costs add significantly to charitable nonprofits' operational costs, straining budgets and their capacity to meet escalating community needs.
 The National Council of Nonprofits strongly encourages federal and state policymakers to adopt policies that provide access to high quality and affordable health coverage and promote cost savings and increased flexibility.